Clifra-Jones/Meraki-API-V1/README.md

 You will need to have a Meraki API key.
 You can get your key by logging into your Meraki Dashboard, go to your profile and generate your API key.
 Save this key in a safe place.

 Once you have your API key you need to obtain the Organization ID for the Organizations you have access to.
-You can do this with the GetMerakiOrganizations function.
+You can do this with the Get-MerakiOrganizations function.

 Open Powershell
 >Import-Module Meraki-API